-Figure 1: Structural hierarchy of φ -features (Harley & Ritter 2002: 486)
+(17) Structural hierarchy of φ -features (Harley and Ritter 2002:486): Referring Expression

-Accounts that distribute these features across the nominal spine have mostly focused on two types of features, person and number, or number and gender (see Béjar & Řezáč 2009, van Koppen 2012, Puškar 2018, Puškar-Gallien 2019, Caha 2021).
-I intend to offer a unified proposal for structural encoding of the hierarchy in Figure 1 within the nominal phrase that includes all the feature types present in it.
+Accounts that distribute these features across the nominal spine have mostly focused on two types of features, person and number, or number and gender (see Béjar and Řezáč 2009; van Koppen 2012; Puškar 2018; Puškar-Gallien 2019; Caha 2021).
+I intend to offer a unified proposal for structural encoding of the hierarchy in (17) within the nominal phrase that includes all the feature types present in it.

 As a starting assumption, I take it that each feature type is hosted by a separate phrase.
-Taking the incremental bottom-up approach to syntactic structure building very literally, I interpret the root node of the pronoun, one that the entire hierarchy is built on (the "Referring Expression" in Figure 1), as the nP base.
+Taking the incremental bottom-up approach to syntactic structure building very literally, I interpret the root node of the pronoun, one that the entire hierarchy is built on (the Referring Expression in (17)), as the nP base.
 This models the idea that nP is responsible for the referentiality of the pronoun.7

-Disagreement in the literature is present not only in the encoding of referentiality, but also in the encoding of individuation (another complex node in the hierarchy in Figure 1).
-Referentiality and individuation are connected such that reference taking and quantification are dependent on individuation (see e.g. Sichel & Toosarvandani 2024a), which differentiates nouns from other lexical categories (Baker 2003: 94-189).
+Disagreement in the literature is present not only in the encoding of referentiality, but also in the encoding of individuation (another complex node in the hierarchy in (17)).
+Referentiality and individuation are connected such that reference taking and quantification are dependent on individuation (see e.g. Sichel and Toosarvandani 2021), which differentiates nouns from other lexical categories (Baker 2003:94-189).
 Individuation as a property has received different treatments in the literature.
-While Harley & Ritter (2002) separate it from person and make it a precondition for having number and gender features (cf. Figure 1), Sichel & Toosarvandani (2024a,b) employ a separate syntactic projection to encode this property, which to them mediates between person and animacy features and accounts for their interdependence.
+While Harley and Ritter (2002) separate it from person and make it a precondition for having number and gender features (17), Sichel and Toosarvandani (2021, 2022) employ a separate syntactic projection to encode this property, which to them mediates between person and animacy features and accounts for their interdependence.
 The locus of animacy is thus also a matter of debate, or rather crosslinguistic variability.
-It has been related to person (see also, e.g., Lochbihler et al. 2021), but also to gender by Foley & Toosarvandani (2022), or Puškar (2018), Puškar-Gallien (2019) for BCMS.
+It has been related to person (see also e.g. Lochbihler et al. 2021), but also to gender by Foley and Toosarvandani (2022), or Puškar (2018); Puškar-Gallien (2019) for BCMS.

-I follow Puškar (2018), Puškar-Gallien (2019) in assuming that individuation is related to animacy, both of which are a part of '.'
-Puškar (2018) integrates animacy into the representation of natural gender, which is argued to be located on '.'
-Encoding animacy as part of natural gender on n (as opposed to morphological gender which is higher in the structure, see below) correctly derives all available, and rules out unavailable patterns of agreement in BCMS such as hybrid agreement and Corbett's (1979) Agreement Hierarchy.
-Puškar-Gallien (2019) extends this to agreement with honorific pronouns by arguing that animacy is also an integral part of natural number, which is encoded together with natural gender on '.'
-They are located under a common node, labeled "IND", standing for "individuation".
-I will thus assume that individuation (in addition to referential index) is a property encoded on the nominal base.
-Recall that Baker (2003: 94-189) claims that individuation and reference taking differentiate nouns from other lexical categories.
-Distributed Morphology models this difference by building different
+I follow Puškar (2018); Puškar-Gallien (2019) in assuming that individuation is related to animacy, both of which are a part of n.
+Puškar (2018) integrates animacy into the representation of natural gender, which she argues to be located on n.
+According to her, encoding animacy as part of natural gender on n (as opposed to morphological gender which is higher in the structure, see below) correctly derives all available, and rules out unavailable patterns of agreement in BCMS

-7Precursors for this idea include Caha (2021), who models RefP as an additional syntactic projection above the nP, albeit without providing much detail on its purpose or interpretation.
-Sichel & Toosarvandani (2024b) use a more abstract σ P for individuation purposes, while Ruda (2021a,b) utilizes a PersP.
+$^{^{7}}$ Precursors for this idea include Caha (2021), who models RefP as an additional syntactic projection above the nP, albeit without providing much detail on its purpose or interpretation.
+Sichel and Toosarvandani (2022) use a more abstract σ P for individuation purposes, while Ruda (2021b,a) utilizes a PersP.
 See also Stegovec (2019), who employs a (morphologically) empty node Index to introduce the referential index on the pronoun.
 This node is assumed to be higher in the structure.